Foley (sound design): Uses

 Foley artists review the film as it runs to figure out what sounds they need to achieve the desired sound and results.
 Once they gather the material and prepare for use, they practice the sounds.
 When they accomplish the desired sound, they watch the film and add in the sound effects at the same time.
 This is similar to the way actors re-record dialogue, lip-syncing to the video or film image.

 Scenes where dialogue is replaced using dubbing also feature Foley sounds.
 Automatic dialogue replacement (ADR) is the process in which voice sounds are recorded in post production.
 This is done by a machine that runs the voice sounds with the film forward and backward to get the sound to run with the film.
 The objective of the ADR technique is to add sound effects into the film after filming, so the voice sounds are synchronized.
 Many sounds are not added at the time of filming, and microphones might not capture a sound the way the audience expects to hear it.

-The need for Foley rose dramatically when studios began to distribute films internationally, dubbed in other languages.
-As dialogue is replaced, all sound effects recorded at the time of the dialogue are lost as well.
+The need for Foley rose dramatically when studios began to distribute films internationally in countries that mandated dialogue to be dubbed in their respective language.
+As the actor's voices are muted in order to make way for the voice actors, all incidental sounds recorded on-location are lost as a result of them being captured with the same equipment as the dialogue.